VINTERGATAN-GM: The cosmological imprints of early mergers on Milky-Way-mass galaxies: Conclusion

-Despite the chemodynamical degeneracies highlighted here, the richness of Galactic data offers numerous promising avenues to find more detailed diagnosis that would allow us to distinguish each merger scenario.
-Notably, using additional abundance ratios tracking different enrichment timescales (e.g. \citealt{Belokurov2022Aurora, Feuillet2022,Matsuno2022SequioaAbundances}), combined with more detailed clustering techniques in the high-dimensional chemodynamical space to isolate subpopulations (e.g. \citealt{Myeong2022, Dodd2022}) will become ever-more powerful with the next-generation of spectroscopic surveys and the improvement in data quality and sample sizes in the coming years (e.g. WEAVE, 4MOST).

-Furthermore, constraining the later cosmological history of our Galaxy can in turn reduce the available freedom in possible early, high-redshift history in a $\Lambda$CDM Universe.
+Furthermore, our galaxies lack defining late-time features of our Galaxy (e.g. a bar), pointing to different evolution, gas accretion, and star formation activity at late times ($z<1$) between our scenarios and the Milky Way.
+Since early and late histories are highly correlated in a $\Lambda$CDM Universe, constraining the later evolution of our Galaxy will in turn reduce the available freedom in possible early, high-redshift history.
 The structure of the Milky Way's discs (e.g. \citealt{Belokurov2022Aurora, Xiang2022}; Figure~\ref{fig:overview}) and their potential accreted components (e.g. \citealt{Ruchti2015, Feuillet2022}), the density profile of the stellar halo (e.g. \citealt{Deason2011, Deason2014, Han2022StellarHaloProfile}), or the distribution of globular clusters (e.g. \citealt{Kruijssen2020}, although see \citealt{Pagnini2022}) offer us additional and complementary clues that can be combined with the GSE's properties to constrain the cosmological formation scenario of the Milky Way.

+The richness of Galactic data also offers numerous additional promising avenues to find more detailed diagnosis that would allow us to distinguish each merger scenario.
+Notably, using additional abundance ratios tracking different enrichment time-scales (e.g. \citealt{Belokurov2022Aurora, Feuillet2022,Matsuno2022SequioaAbundances}), combined with more detailed clustering techniques in the high-dimensional chemodynamical space to isolate subpopulations (e.g. \citealt{Myeong2022, Dodd2023}) will become ever-more powerful with the next-generation of spectroscopic surveys and the improvement in data quality and sample sizes in the coming years (e.g. WEAVE, 4MOST).